iterative/dvc.org/content/docs/command-reference/plot/diff.md

 # plot diff

-Show difference in
+Show multiple versions of
-[continuous metrics](/doc/command-reference/plot#continous-metrics) by plotting on a single [plot](/doc/command-reference/plot) different versions of metrics from the <abbr>DVC repository</abbr> or workspace.
+[continuous metrics](/doc/command-reference/plot#continous-metrics) by plotting them in a single image.

 ## Synopsis